jnrbezos/Master-Plan-/README.md

 # Master-Plan-
-To brain storm you techniques for marketing
+To brain storm your techniques for marketing